GuillaumeAllain/pandotfiles/examples/spieman/main.md

 ## Data, Materials, and Code Availability

-Availability of data, materials, and/or code used in the research results reported in the manuscript may be declared under the heading "Data, Materials, and Code Availability," following the Acknowledgments section.
-As relevant, provide specific access information or restrictions for data, materials, and computer code (i.e., links to repository access addresses with guidance on commercial or public access).
+Conflicts of interest should be declared under a separate header, above Acknowledgments.
+If the authors have no competing interests to declare, then a statement should be included declaring no conflicts of interest.
+For assistance generating a disclosure statement, see the form available from the International Committee of Medical Journal Editors website: \linkable{http://www.icmje.org/conflicts-of-interest/}

 ## References

 The References section lists books, articles, and reports that are cited in the paper.
 This section does not have a section number.
 The references are numbered in the order in which they are cited.
 Examples of the format to be followed are given at the end of this document.

 The reference list at the end of this document is created using BibTeX, which looks through the file `report.bib` for the entries cited in the LaTeX source file.
-The format of the reference list is determined by the bibliography style file `spiejour.bst`, as specified in the \\ \verb|\bibliographystyle{spiejour}| command.
+The format of the reference list is determined by the bibliography style file `spiejour.bst`, as specified in the \newline \verb|\bibliographystyle{spiejour}| command.
 Alternatively, the references may be directly formatted in the LaTeX source file.

 For books\cite{Lamport94,Alred03,Goossens97} the listing includes the list of authors (initials plus last name), book title (in italics), page or chapter numbers, publisher, city, and year of publication.
 Journal-article references \cite{Metropolis53,Harris06} include the author list, title of the article (in quotes), journal name (in italics, properly abbreviated), volume number (in bold), inclusive page numbers or citation identifier, and year.
 A reference to a proceedings paper or a chapter in an edited book\cite{Gull89a} includes the author list, title of the article (in quotes), conference name (in italics), editors (if appropriate), volume title (in italics), volume number if applicable (in bold), inclusive page numbers, publisher, city, and year.
 References to an article in the SPIE Proceedings may include the conference name, as shown in Ref.\~\citenum{Hanson93c}.